rsocket/rsocket/Protocol.md

 * __Major Version__: (16 bits = max value 65,535) Unsigned 16-bit integer of Major version number of the protocol.
 * __Minor Version__: (16 bits = max value 65,535) Unsigned 16-bit integer of Minor version number of the protocol.
 * __Time Between KEEPALIVE Frames__: (31 bits = max value 2^31-1 = 2,147,483,647) Unsigned 31-bit integer of Time (in milliseconds) between KEEPALIVE frames that the client will send.
 Value MUST be > 0.
-   * For server-to-server connections, a reasonable time interval between client KEEPALIVE frames SHOULD be 500ms.
+   * For server-to-server connections, a reasonable time interval between client KEEPALIVE frames is 500ms.
    * For mobile-to-server connections, the time interval between client KEEPALIVE frames is often > 30,000ms.
 * __Max Lifetime__: (31 bits = max value 2^31-1 = 2,147,483,647) Unsigned 31-bit integer of Time (in milliseconds) that a client will allow a server to not respond to a KEEPALIVE before it is assumed to be dead.
 Value MUST be > 0.
 * __Resume Identification Token Length__: (16 bits = max value 65,535) Unsigned 16-bit integer of Resume Identification Token Length in bytes.
 (Not present if R flag is not set)